petrelharp/pyslim_paper/code/simple_virus_example/README.md

 2. Merges the population tables so that any populations described in the second are also described in the first.

+3. Updates individual metadata for any founder individuals contained in both.

-2. Constructs a node mapping from the second to the first:
+4. Constructs a node mapping from the second to the first:

     * Finds the shared founder nodes between the two, by taking the intersection of their `FOUNDERS` dictionaries,